 Linden Street Renovation Project#

-To accomplish this, the City is planning significant urban design and landscaping improvements, gateway elements, roadway/pedestrian improvements, and utility improvements.
-The overall project budget is $3.5 million, with the design performed in 2019.
-Construction was originally planned for 2020, but has been postponed to 2021 due to the coronavirus outbreak.
+To accomplish this, the City has planned significant urban design and landscaping improvements, gateway elements, roadway/pedestrian improvements, and utility improvements.
+The conceptual design phase was completed in 2014 and the final design was completed in 2019.

 By the end of the project, Linden Street will be transformed into a “convertible street” and will be much more pedestrian friendly and aesthetically pleasing.